Punjab Regiment (India): History

+1705: Origin

 The Punjab Regiment is one of the oldest in the Indian Army.
 The first battalion which today constitutes this regiment was raised in 1705, by the then Maharaja of Patiala.
 The first four British-raised battalions of what later became the 2nd Punjab Regiment and finally the Punjab Regiment, were raised during the hostilities in the Carnatic in South India between 1761 and 1776.
-The first and second battalions have been moved to other regiments and the fourth battalion was disbanded.
+The first and second battalions were moved to other regiments and the fourth battalion was disbanded.
 The third battalion still continues as part of the regiment.
 The numbers and titles of the battalions changed during the successive reorganisations of the Madras Presidency Army, the British Indian Army and the Indian Army during the 18th, 19th and 20th centuries.
 The names changed from Coast Sepoys to Carnatic Infantry, Madras Native Infantry, Punjabis and finally to the Punjab Regiment.
 After the Indian Rebellion of 1857, the British applied the martial races theory and north Indian troops replaced the south Indians, the regiment eventually being renamed as the Punjab Regiment.

+1857: Indian Independence War

+The Punjab Movable Column was established as a rapid-response force during the Indian Rebellion of 1857, primarily to secure the Punjab and provide reinforcements for the Siege of Delhi.
+Following the fall of Delhi in September 1857, the column, previously commanded by John Nicholson, was reorganized into smaller pursuit units, most notably Greathed's Movable Column, which conducted operations across the Doab and participated in the Siege of Lucknow.
+The native infantry and cavalry units that formed the backbone of the column—including the 1st, 2nd, and 4th Punjab Infantry—were eventually integrated into the Punjab Irregular Force (PIF), popularly known as the "Piffers".
+In 1865, this body was renamed the Punjab Frontier Force, gaining distinction for its role in mountain warfare along the North-West Frontier.

+Post-World wars reorganisation

 The 1st battalion of the 2nd Punjab Regiment initially formed part of the 44th Airborne Division in an airborne role on the disbandment of the Parachute Regiment in 1946 and was called 1st battalion, 2nd Punjab Regiment (Para).
-The unit retained most of the Punjab Regiment's uniform, but donned the maroon beret, qualification wings and allied insignias of airborne forces.
-In 1952, when the Parachute Regiment was re-raised and a Regimental Centre formed, the 1st battalion, 2nd Punjab Regiment (Para) became the first battalion of the Parachute Regiment and was renamed as the 1st battalion, Parachute Regiment (Punjab).
-The uniform changed to the Parachute Regiment's, but the battalion retained the Punjab Regiment's hackle on its headgear.
+The unit retained most of the Punjab Regiment's uniform, but adopted the maroon beret in 1946, qualification wings and allied insignias of airborne forces.